 Structure, diction, pronunciation, and other matters of technique of the language, supplemented by easy readings.
 No previous training in the language necessary.

-M. L. 106 SPANISH GRAMMAR AND PROSE READING 3 or 3
+M. L. 106 SPANISH GRAMMAR AND PROSE READING

 A survey of the basic elements of grammar accompanied and illustrated by intermediate readings progressing to the reading of standard texts.